jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/40 - The Life Star.md

 - There's something about Life Star, and Sun, and knowledge, telling us the age/rules.
 The Sun tell us our age in revolutions, but Life Star tells us our scientific age.
 - Notably, once Techvolution frees people to choose their own tools, it's the majic of millions of people, that builds our Life Star.
 - Life Star is technological representation of nature.
 Like an ecosystem, it enforces accountability and reciprocation between lifeforms and thereby the Techvolution of life.
+- red / blue, start seeing individuals as contractors, going through life, not 9-5 people who need to and from work and find something to do on the weekends.

 ==